T

 beach

-Busan's most famous beach, known for its wide sandy shore and clear waters.
-It's a lively spot with many cafes and restaurants nearby, perfect for a morning stroll or people-watching.
+Busan's most famous beach, known for its wide sandy shore and vibrant atmosphere.
+It's a great spot for a morning stroll, people-watching, or even a quick dip in the sea during warmer months.

 2. Midday